mne-tools/mne-python/doc/manual/preprocessing/ica.rst

    :local:
    :depth: 2

 Many M/EEG signals including biological artifacts reflect non-Gaussian processes.
+Therefore PCA-based artifact rejection will likely perform worse at separating the signal from noise sources.
-Therefore PCA based artifact rejection will perform worse at separating signal and noise MNE-Python supports identifying artifacts and latent components using temporal ICA.
+MNE-Python supports identifying artifacts and latent components using temporal ICA.
 MNE-Python implements the :class:`mne.preprocessing.ICA` class that facilitates applying ICA to MEG and EEG data.
 It supports FastICA, the infomax, and the extended informax algorithm.